-For many years now, wild dogs have been a major problem for all grazing industries in Australia.
-The issue is not just a matter of direct stock and financial losses, although these losses run into many millions of dollars each year; wild dogs are also increasingly acknowledged as a source of spread for serious animal-borne diseases.
-They are highly damaging to regional economies, to local wildlife, and are a significant animal welfare concern.
+Wild dogs are a major problem for all grazing industries in Australia.
+The issue is not just a matter of direct stock and financial losses, although these losses run into millions of dollars each year; wild dogs are also increasingly acknowledged for spreading serious animal-borne and some zoonotic diseases.
+They are highly damaging to regional economies, to wildlife, and are a significant animal welfare concern.

 A national survey conducted in 2014/15 has shown:

 - average stock losses and control costs for a small property were $22,900 per annum, midrange properties $166,000 per annum, and large (pastoral) properties $1,940,000 per annum